top of page

 OVERVIEW.

-George Schinarakis' teaching method emphasizes the role of philosophy in deaf education.
-Deeply influenced by the Socratic pedagogical approach, Schinarakis' method takes inspiration from the Socratic pedagogical approach and techniques such as Socratic irony, dialectic questioning, and maieutic.
+George Schinarakis' teaching and learning method emphasizes the role of philosophy in Deaf education.
+Deeply influenced by the Socratic pedagogical approach, Schinarakis' method takes inspiration from techniques such as the Socratic irony, dialectic questioning, and maieutic.
 With the application of the Socratic techniques, the Schinarakis method aims not to teach the students, but rather to encourage students to explore questions that challenge their ideas and beliefs.

 The Schinarakis method seeks to change the scope of the deaf child's education, which should not be just imparting knowledge, but rather a change to foster the development of the whole person.